 - If you do not feel comfortable renting a car in Las Vegas, it is easy to find tours offering safe transportation.
-Pink Jeep Tours offers Hoover Dam Tours that are convenient for everyone in your party.
+Hoover Dam Tours are convenient for everyone in your party.
 There is a walking tour along the top of the Hoover Dam with views of the structure and Lake Mead.
 Lake Mead is the largest man-made lake in America.

 - Take a visionary air tour in prop-plane ride over Lake Mead, Hoover Dam and the West Rim of the Grand Canyon Tour.
-See these magnifiant landmarks from the best view, from above.
+See these magnificent landmarks from the best view, from above.

 Caesars Palace Las Vegas